Ajlveloper/PI-Dogs/README.md

 ## Finally, you can see what makes it easy to do this sidebar: Search by race, filter by race, temperaments or by external API or those created by the user, Sort by alphabetic order or weight in ascending or descending order:

 <img src="./img/SideBar.PNG" alt="SideBar"/>

+## Quick Start

+### IMPORTANT: It is necessary to have at least the latest stable version of Node and NPM.
+Make sure you have it to be able to correctly install the necessary dependencies to run the project.

+To verify which version they have installed:

+node -v
+npm -v

+To start the project, first make sure you have a .env file in / api with the following environment variables:

+(The variables that start with DB are related to the database, in this project postgeSQL was used.
+The other variables correspond to the port of the back-end server.
+A database must be created in postgres with the name "dogs" )

+To start the project, run the following commands in both \ api and \ client:

+npm install
+npm start

+## Technologies used.

+### **In ./api:**

+- Node.js.
+- Express.js.
+- database: Sequelize (ORM), PostgreSQL.

+### **In ./client:**

+- Javascript.
+- React.js.
+- Redux.
+- HTML5.
+- CSS3.